 Earnest gets an “A+” rating from the Better Business Bureau, the highest rating possible.
 When calculating ratings, the BBB considers the company’s complaint history and whether it resolved those complaints in an appropriate, timely manner.

-Borrowers can contact Earnest’s customer service department at email@example.com or by calling customer service at 888-601-2801.
+Borrowers can contact Earnest’s customer service department by submitting a request online or by calling customer service at 888-601-2801.
 Hours are Monday through Friday, 8 a.m. to 5 p.m.
-PT.
+PST.

 How to apply for a loan with Earnest

-For the initial check, you’ll need to answer basic demographic questions, including your name, email address, postal address, birthdate, school name and credit score range.
-Earnest will also ask about your citizenship status, whether you earned income last year, the type of degree you plan to pursue and expected graduation date.
+For the initial check, you’ll need to provide basic demographic information, including your name, email address, postal address, birthdate, school name and credit score range.
+Earnest will also ask about your citizenship status, whether you earned income last year, the type of degree you plan to pursue and your expected graduation date.
 Then you’ll see a range of interest rates you may qualify for.

 Once you start the official application, you’ll need your Social Security number.
 You also may need to supply proof of income, such as a pay stub, and permission to check your credit.